OpenPalp — Your Personal Heart Rhythm Programme

 Discover

 Look back at your diary.
 Find your two personal triggers.
 In studies of people with palpitations, 71% found stress, 62% caffeine, 58% sleep disruption.
 You are part of a very human pattern.
-This week, experiment with caffeine — and consider your alcohol intake.
+Today, experiment with caffeine — and consider your alcohol intake.
 A landmark NEJM trial found that reducing alcohol cut AF recurrence by 45%.

 Change